nanotaboada/Dotnet.Samples.FullStack/README.md

 About
 -----
-Microsoft® .NET™ End-to-end sample project showcasing a variety of technologies, frameworks and libraries.
+Proof of Concept for a full-stack, end-to-end Microsoft® .NET™ solution showcasing a variety of technologies, frameworks and libraries.

 Credits
 -------
-The solution has been coded in C# using [Visual Studio Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) targeting [.NET Framework 4.5](http://www.microsoft.com/net/) and mostly following [StyleCop](http://www.stylecop.com/) conventions.
+The solution has been coded in C# using [Visual Studio Community 2015 Update 3](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) targeting [.NET Framework 4.6.2](http://www.microsoft.com/net/) and mostly following [StyleCop](http://www.stylecop.com/) conventions.

 Terms
 -----